Stagebridge Staff

 Outreach & Seniors Reaching Out Coordinator | Barbara Johnson

-Barbara returned to Stagebridge after 18 years of service, primarily as the former Director of Storytelling & Storybridge Programs.
-Born in Louisiana and a Bay Area resident since age 10, she has been a vital part of Stagebridge’s livelihood and success for over two decades.
-She is a dedicated member of the Oakland community and is focused on sharing Stagebridge with its many diverse communities.
+Barbara returned to Stagebridge after 18 years of dedicated service, most notably as the former Director of Storytelling & Storybridge Programs.
+Born in Louisiana and a Bay Area resident since age 10, she has been a cornerstone of Stagebridge’s artistic life and community impact for more than two decades.
+Her leadership, creativity, and deep commitment to older adult voices have helped shape the organization’s identity and helped generations of storytellers find their place onstage.

 Technology, Operations & Public Engagement Coordinator | Matthew Standley

-Matthew Standley is an accomplished theatre artist and operations professional who brings a rare blend of creative passion and behind-the-scenes savvy to Stagebridge.
+Matthew Standley is a seasoned theatre artist and operations professional who brings a rare blend of creative insight, technical know‑how, and community‑centered care to Stagebridge.

-Offstage, Matthew has built a career in administrative operations, HR support, and audience engagement, with past roles at Post Intelligence, Bay Area Children’s Theatre, and Crescent Care.
+Offstage, Matt has cultivated deep experience in administrative operations, HR support, and audience engagement through roles at Post Intelligence, Bay Area Children’s Theatre, and Crescent Care.
+He brings warmth, clarity, and a lifelong belief in the transformative power of storytelling to every aspect of his work.

-As Technology, Operations & Public Engagement Coordinator, Matt supports the Stagebridge community with everything from tech troubleshooting to event logistics to helping folks find their spotlight—whether they’re in a scene, on Zoom, or just walking through our doors.
+As Stagebridge’s Technology, Operations & Public Engagement Coordinator, Matt supports our community with everything from tech troubleshooting to event logistics to helping participants find their spotlight—whether they’re in a scene, on Zoom, or simply stepping through our doors.